 It’s an affordable city

 If you’re moving to San Antonio one thing that you will be glad to know is that it is an affordable city to live in.
-Which is impressive considering that San Antonio is the second largest city in Texas.
+This is impressive considering that San Antonio is the second-largest city in Texas.
 In 2014 it even landed at number six on Yahoo Finance’s Most Affordable Cities To Live In.
-According to Zillow, the median price for a home in San Antonio is $220,320 and the median price for renting an apartment is $1,095… that’s hard to compete with in most major cities!
+According to Zillow, the median price for a home in San Antonio is $220,320 and the median price for renting an apartment is $1,095… that’s hard to compete within most major cities!

 The Spurs are royalty